Pucilowski/commandeer/README.md

 The first part defines the command aliases, either a single alphanumeric word or multiple separated with pipe characters.
 What follows is the arguments, written as the argument name and type separated by a colon.
-Required arguments are enclosed in angle brackets while optional ones in square brackets.
+Required arguments are enclosed in angle brackets while required ones in square brackets.

 In the above example we also add a type that is not handled by default, `time` along with a method to convert text input into a relevant Java object.
 If it cannot be done (or if a